Configuration

 • Environment variables set by the script are available to the scenario

-• If the script fails (exits with non-zero), the test fails
+• If the script fails (exits with non-zero), the run fails

 Note

-Custom scripts can be included in the container using test_files_filter (see below) to make them available at the specified path.
+Custom scripts can be included in the container using run_files (see below) to make them available at the specified path.

 post_command